Tradeoffs and Comparison Complexity: Rationalizing Behavioral Regularities

 \subsection{Biases in Valuation of Risk and Time}

-The same pull-to-center effects that produce preference reversals in our model can also generate classical patterns in the valuation of risk and time: probability-weighting and hyperbolic discounting.
-The same logic underlies both domains: consider a simple lottery with payout probability $p$, or a payoff flow that pays out with delay $t$.
-The presence of tradeoffs can make both options hard to compare to money, generating pull-to-center distortions: valuations of small (large) payoff probabilities are compressed upward (downward), generating apparent probability weighting; likewise, valuations of small (large) delays are compressed downward (upward), generating apparent hyperbolic discounting.
-Furthermore, our model predicts that these biases can be \textit{reversed} by inverting the role of the numeraire.
+The pull-to-center effects that produce preference reversals in our model also generate canonical patterns in the valuation of risk and time: probability-weighting and hyperbolic discounting.
+The same logic underlies both domains: consider a simple lottery with payout probability $p$, or a delayed payment with delay $t$.
+Away from the boundaries, tradeoffs make these options hard to compare to money, inducing a pull-to-center: valuations of small (large) probabilities are compressed upward (downward), generating probability weighting; and valuations of small (large) delays are compressed downward (upward), generating apparent hyperbolic discounting.

+While a range of explanations have been proposed for probability weighting and hyperbolic discounting, taken individually (see Appendix \ref{APP:alt_models} for a discussion), our framework provides a parsimonious explanation for both, which accords with evidence linking these patterns to cognitive frictions and complexity \citep{oprea_decisions_2024,frydman_source_2025,enke_cognitive_2023,enke_complexity_2025}.
+Furthermore, we make novel predictions on the instability of these patterns: that they can be \textit{reversed} by inverting the role of the numeraire.